Zee1234/ZPSI/README.md

   * The Keys (the parts before the : that are not "-") need to be valid Lua variable names.
 This means that they can only contain letters, numbers, and underscores, and must not begin with an underscore.
   * You can't make an array in an array.
 Not automatically, at least.
 Not yet.
+  * Comments can only exist on new lines.
+You cannot put a comment at the end of a line.
+If you did this, the comment would be parsed as part of the string.
   * A string that is just numbers and spaces will be read as a number unless there is a space before the first character of a number.
   * By default, all string have all trailing whitespace removed.
 However, when you call ZPSI.parse, you can add a second operator.
 If you call `ZPSI.parse(<filename>,false)`, then the strings will not be truncated.
 Numerical and Boolean values are unaffected by this setting.
   * The space after the colon is really important and things break if it isn't there.
 No, seriously.
 Without that single space, the whole variable is wrong.